-What does Science for Energy and Sustainability at the UvA have to offer me?
+What does Science for Energy and Sustainability in Amsterdam have to offer me?

-Science for Energy and Sustainability (SES) is an interdisciplinary 'track' or specialisation within the UvA Master's programmes Chemistry and Physics.
+Science for Energy and Sustainability (SES) is an interdisciplinary 'track' or specialisation within the UvA Master's programmes Chemistry and Physics and Astronomy.
 It combines ‘hard’ scientific research with the analysis of societal issues, business models and government regulations.
-The programme covers a broad area of hot topics, such as:
+The programme allows for a flexible curriculum containing mostly physics or additional chemistry or business oriented courses; as such it covers a broad area of hot topics, such as:

 - green chemistry

 - biosolar cells and catalysis for sustainable synthesis and energy conversion.